kreauniv/comp350/source/data.rst

     ``sqlite3`` comes with a repl you can run from the shell using ``sqlite3``.
     You can run SQL commands as well as what are called "meta commands" which start with a period "." character.
 When writing SQL on the repl, the SQL statements can be multi-line and are terminated by a ";".
+See `sqlite3 command line interface`_ documentation.

+.. _sqlite3 command line interface: https://sqlite.org/cli.html

 .. code:: SQL